matt-land/deploylambda/README.rst

 >>> `package-lambda my-lambda-name` <-- build a deployment package (zip) of the newest local lambda function

+>>> `metadata-lambda my-lambda-name` <-- pull down metadata config, or update metadata for a function.

 call 'deploy-lambda' from the command line, one folder level above the source code